-Sheila Wisniewski is President and CEO of Hill+Knowlton Strategies Canada.
-She has over 20 years’ experience in public relations, and is a nationally recognized expert in the areas of corporate communications, consumer marketing, and influencer engagement.
+Sheila Wisniewski is the President and CEO of Hill+Knowlton Strategies Canada.
+She has over 25 years’ experience in public relations and is a nationally recognized expert in the areas of corporate communications, consumer marketing, and influencer engagement.

-Sheila joined the firm in 2003.
-She became general manager of H+K’s largest Canadian office and headquarters in Toronto in 2015, and was appointed president and CEO in 2018.
-With sectoral expertise in technology, consumer goods, healthcare, and retail, she has led integrated national accounts for such diverse clients as Whirlpool, Coca-Cola, HP, and IKEA.
+Sheila joined Hill+Knowlton in 2003.
+She became general manager of H+K’s largest Canadian office and headquarters in Toronto in 2015 and was appointed president and CEO in 2018.
+With sectoral expertise in technology, consumer goods, health care, and retail, she has led integrated national accounts for such diverse clients as Whirlpool, Coca-Cola, HP, and IKEA.

-Sheila holds a bachelor of arts (honours) degree in English and political science from Trent University, and graduated with honours from Humber College’s public relations certificate program.
-She is passionate about social issues and is a driver of H+K Canada’s national CSR program, Inclusion+.
-Sheila is proud to serve on the Board of Directors for the Sinai Health Foundation.
+Sheila holds a Bachelor of Arts (Honors) degree in English and political science from Trent University and graduated with honors from Humber College’s public relations certificate program.
+She is passionate about social issues and is a driver of H+K Canada’s national DEI program.
+Sheila currently serves as Vice Chair of the Sinai Health Foundation’s Brand Strategy Council.

 Read articles by Sheila Wisniewski